- About Us

 - Determined an “availability metric” for each of the libraries

 - Provided insight into the condition of titles at the libraries.

-Using a random sample of 6,000 titles (determined to be statistically valid assuming at least 90% availability at most libraries with a 1% margin of error) drawn from the collection analysis data, each library used a data collection tool designed by the EAST Data Librarian to validate the presence of titles on shelf and perform a cursory condition review of titles present.
-The methdology for the availability check included an initial comparison of the sample data to the local library's circulation system to exclude items known to be not on shelf due to their circulation status.
-Following this, each of the 40 libraries sent workers to the stacks to "touch" the almost 6,000 titles in their local sample.
+Using a random sample of 6,000 titles (determined to be statistically valid within a 1% margin of error assuming at least 90% availability at most libraries) drawn from the collection analysis data, each library used a data collection tool designed by the EAST Data Librarian to validate the presence of titles on the shelf and perform a cursory condition review of titles present.
+The methodology for the availability check included an initial comparison of the sample data to the local library's circulation system to exclude items known to be not on shelf due to their circulation status.
+Following this, each of the libraries sent workers to the stacks to "touch" the almost 6,000 titles in their local sample.
 The data collection tool provided an easy to use interface that required only that the worker scan the barcode on the item to account for its presence and perform a brief 3-point condition assessment of the physical item.
-Upon completion of a session in the stacks, the data were uploaded and made available to the EAST project team in near realtime allowing easy oversight of the data collection.
+Note that this did NOT include a bibliographic review of the metadata to assure the item scanned matched the description on the catalog; as long as the barcode matched that of the catalog, an item was counted as present.
+Upon completion of a session in the stacks, the data were uploaded and made available immediately to the EAST project team allowing easy oversight of the data collection.

 Each library was compensated for this work at a standard rate, paid for through grant funds.
-This first validation study commenced in February, 2016 and was completed in late April.
-Further information on the methodology and access to the open source tools used for Validation Sample Study #1 are available on Github.
-While staffing for the study varied from libray to library, most used student workers to scan items in the stacks using the data collection tool.
+This first cohort commenced the study in February, 2016 and was completed in late April 2016.
+The second cohort conducted the study during the fall of 2017.
+Further information on the methodology and access to the open source tools used for Validation Sample Study are available on Github.
+While staffing for the study varied from library to library, most used student workers to scan items in the stacks using the data collection tool.